Home Podcasts Global Security Briefing

 Global Security Briefing

-Global Security Briefing offers regular insights from leading international experts on far-reaching changes affecting international security worldwide.
+Global Security Briefing provides regular insights from leading international experts on far-reaching changes affecting international security worldwide.
 Hosted by analysts from RUSI's International Security Studies team, the podcast examines how the UK can shape its foreign and security policies in a dynamic international environment.
 The channel also includes a back-catalogue of episodes from the concluded RUSI podcasts 'Bridging the Oceans' and 'Mind the Gulf'.

 Episodes